Four days after 'self-imposed' freeze, KU's IFC revokes ban on fraternity activities

 An ad-hoc committee will oversee the duties of the IFC officers until new leadership can be appointed, a release issued Friday stated.

-The late-night revocation of the freeze on Thursday night tops what was a contentious and confusing week for Greek students, alumni and housing corporation presidents, some who said they were blindsided by the freeze, which was announced in a previously scheduled meeting between fraternity leaders and Chancellor Douglas A. Girod on Monday.
+The late-night revocation of the freeze on Thursday tops what was a contentious and confusing week for Greek students, alumni and housing corporation presidents.
+Some said they were blindsided by the freeze, which was announced ahead of a previously scheduled meeting between fraternity leaders and Chancellor Douglas A. Girod on Monday.

 "This freeze is a way for us to pause and do some honest introspection about who we are and how we can live up to our standards of fraternal excellence," Daniel Lee, one of the four executive officers, said on Monday after the announcement.
 "We owe this to our members and the entire KU community."